osmanrkhan/20x_BIO16/Documentations/Implemation.md

 ## App structure

 - As with any web package R shiny needs a ui to create the view and a server to handle requests.
 The ui function is responsible for creating the views for each input (also called widgets) and output.
 The server app is responsible for building the output objects usually by using the widget values.
-Basic examples can be found at[Shiny Tutorials](https://shiny.rstudio.com/tutorial/written-tutorial/lesson1) read through lesson 4.
+Basic examples can be found at [Shiny Tutorials](https://shiny.rstudio.com/tutorial/written-tutorial/lesson1) read through lesson 4.
 - As stated in the design, the website is broken into module to keep the UI and server functions from congesting.
 So the overarching UI calls the function of each module's ui; the same is true for the server.
 The server and UI are connected through IDs.
 Input and output IDs in Shiny apps share a global namespace, meaning, each ID of shiny objects must be unique across the entire app.
 However, when modularizing the application, shiny gives you the possibility to create a namespace for each module.
 In consequence, the programmer doesn't have to worry about uniqueness of input/output ids between modules.
 For more information about modules, please read [shiny module](https://shiny.rstudio.com/articles/modules.html).
 - Helpers.r: This file contains helper functions to the module files and the global variables that is shared by multiple files in the app.
 - It is assumed that the programmer knows the names of each column in the datasets and is able to create a global named list containing the names of the column.
 All datasets use RDS format.